 - Career Opportunities

-I worked at WorldQuant full-time (more than an year)Pros
+I have been working at WorldQuant part-time (less than an year)Pros

 Getting an Interview